 24 hour tip

-At the end of the tour, we stopped at a craft beer bar called Tyris on Tap.
-A pint is included with the tour, but actually I think it’s better to get two half-pints so you can try more beers.
-Lenny got two different half-pints so I could taste hers too.
+Once you get tired of walking around, stop at a craft beer bar called Tyris on Tap.
+My companion and I each got two half-pints.
 I especially recommend the Amor Amargo American Pale Ale and the Lemonzilla Fruit American Pale Ale.
 The latter was deeply quenchy on a hot summer day.

 24 Hours in Valencia